Maybe it’s the ninth inning of a baseball game during girls’ night out. Maybe you’re just about to fall asleep. And then, you’ve got to pee. Again.

 No matter the reason, frequent urination doesn’t have to take over your life.
 Answers are only an appointment away.

-Because once you know what’s causing your frequent urination, you’re that much closer to a peaceful night’s sleep, uninterrupted jog around the lake or worry-free time doing whatever you like – on your own terms.
+Because once you know what’s causing it, you’re that much closer to a peaceful night’s sleep, an uninterrupted jog around the lake, or worry-free time doing whatever you like – on your own terms.